luigizuccarelli/grafana/README.md

-# Simple Grafana Docker ovveride
+# Simple Grafana Docker override

 ## Overview
 - inserts a custom override of the grafana.ini config
+  - enabled smtp and creds
-- deployed to quay.io with tage latest
+- deployed to quay.io with tag latest